Price pitches Red Sox to 7-0 shutout against Cleveland Indians

 Martinez singled in a run in the sixth — his major league-leading 109th RBI of the season — to give Boston a 7-0 lead.

-Swihart entered the game as a pinch-runner in the first after first baseman Mitch Moreland aggravated an existing knee injury sliding for a foul ball.
-In addition to driving in the go-ahead run for the second straight game, Swihart also had a nice scoop when Price made a bad throw to first on Roberto Perez’s comebacker in the sixth.
+DEFENSIVE HELP: Swihart entered the game as a pinch-runner in the first after first baseman Mitch Moreland aggravated an existing knee injury sliding for a foul ball.
+In addition to driving in the go-ahead run for the second straight game, he also had a nice scoop when Price made a bad throw to first on Roberto Perez’s comebacker in the sixth.

 Price knocked the ball down with his glove and scrambled behind the mound to get it, then bounced a throw to Swihart, who was playing in just the sixth game of his career at the position.
 The ball bounced off Swihart’s glove but he grabbed it with his bare hand just in time to beat the runner.